Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 In addition, some sites offer reward points for choosing their services over others: Orbitz gives you Orbucks, Expedia gives you points, etc.

-It’s also important to keep in mind that using your credit card to book trips via certain websites can gain you some pretty serious points.
+It’s also important to keep in mind that using your credit card to book trips via certain websites can earn you some pretty serious points.

 How does Costco travel compare to other travel sites?